 Pet obesity advice from a vet

-We spoke to vet Dr Joanne Lonergan for advice on keeping your pet at an ideal weight.
+We spoke to vet Dr Joanne Lonergan for advice on pet diet and keeping your pet at an ideal weight.
 She says it’s quite common for vets to encounter overweight or obese pets.
 But that doesn’t mean the knock-on effects are any less heart breaking.

 Make sure you’re either consulting with a vet or following the guidelines of the food manufacturer.
-But remember, you need to feed them based on their ideal weight, which you can calculate using an online tool or by talking with your vet.
+But remember, you need to feed your pet a diet based on their ideal weight, which you can calculate using an online tool or by talking with your vet.
 Don’t feed an overweight pet based on their actual weight, as they’ll be in a calorie surplus!

-Dr Lonergan mentions something which we think almost all pet owners are guilty of: measuring their food by eye.
-Initially, you might weigh your pet’s food but we tend to quite quickly measure by eye, using a cup or even just filling the bowl until it looks about right.
+Dr Lonergan mentions something that we think almost all pet owners are guilty of: measuring their food by eye.
+You may start off weighing your pet’s food, but we tend to quite quickly measure by eye – using a cup or even just filling the bowl until it looks about right.

 As Dr Lonergan says, “our eyes can be pretty bad at assessing the correct amounts.”
-So, you should either use a proper feed scoop or a set of scales.
+So, you should either use a proper feed scoop or a set of scales for your pet’s diet.
 You might be surprised at how much you’re giving your cat or dog.

 fat cat lying on scales for national pet obesity day